scilus/scil-documentation/source/our_tools/flows.rst

 These are very basic, but give you an initial overview of the profile of your bundles.
 In addition, it also generates json files with all the tractometry_flow data.
 You can check these files either with Excel, or in python with pandas or polars.

+For further information about quality assurance and check, please see the `Checks and Stats section <https://scil-documentation.readthedocs.io/en/latest/our_tools/other_pipelines.html>`_.

 Complete processing
 *******************